zikachuuu/SC2001-CAMS/README.md

 There is absoultey no interface here which means very bad SOLID design, but I cant see any place that can fit a interface in can someone enlighten me pls.<br>

-<h5>Progress:</h5>
-I mean if you run the code can tell that most of the stuff is working already.
-Some stuff that need to be done:<br>
-1) suggestions is mostly undone (cant ask or answer suggestion also)<br>
-2) staff and staffInterface has one or two methods that that need to be done (minus suggestion) but they can be done real quick.<br>
-3) Not one generate report has been done.
-This one will prob take the most time.
-I heard you can have alot of choices with the report, like can filter based on camps or faculty, or sort by camp name or date.
-Bascially alot of shit need to be done for this one.<br>

-Other than that the rest should be working fine I hope.
-Didnt test it extensively but from what i have tested the program dont break.<br>